nodejs/node/doc/api/buffer.md

 * `noAssert` {Boolean} Default: false
 * Return: {Number}

-Reads an unsigned 32-bit integer from the Buffer at the specified `offset` with specified endian format (`readUInt32BE()` returns big endian, `readUInt32LE()` returns little endian).
+Reads an unsigned 32-bit integer from `buf` at the specified `offset` with specified endian format (`readUInt32BE()` returns big endian, `readUInt32LE()` returns little endian).

-Setting `noAssert` to `true` skips validation of the `offset`.
-This allows the `offset` to be beyond the end of the Buffer.
+Setting `noAssert` to `true` allows `offset` to be beyond the end of `buf`, but the result should be considered undefined behavior.

-Example:
+Examples:

 ```js
 const buf = Buffer.from([0x12, 0x34, 0x56, 0x78]);